msi1427/Original-Transformer-for-Bengali-Translation/README.md

 # Original Transformer for Bengali Translation [Work in Progress]

 I come from a developing country named Bangladesh.
 Our mother tongue is Bengali.
 In this project, my plan is to translate different languages to Bengali.
-I am fascinated by the transformer architecture and here I also plan to implement the whole architecture from scratch using PyTorch.
+I am fascinated by transformer architecture and here I also plan to implement the whole architecture from scratch using PyTorch.
+However, during machine translation, I plan to use PyTorch built-in transformer which is better optimized for use.
 I also have plans to deploy the model after the project.

 ## Transformer

 Transformer architecture was first introduced by Vaswani et. al. in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper.
 If you're a beginner, you might be wondering why the transformer architecture brought down all the previous SotA Neural Machine Translation approaches and why is it so popular among AI practitioners and scientists.
 I will try to list down some of the reasons.<br/>

 - Better long-range dependency modeling.
-- Gets rid of recurrent nets which makes the model highly parallelizable and enables GPU computation.
+- Gets rid of recurrent nets which make the model highly parallelizable and enables GPU computation.
 - Multi-head Attention.

 However, I would state here that even if the paper title says **attention** is all you need.
-There had to use positional encodings, feed-forwarding layers and label smoothing to make the whole thing work.
+They had to use positional encodings, feed-forwarding layers and label smoothing to make the whole thing work.

 ## Understanding Transformer from theoretical perspective